iLib-js/ilib-mono-webos/scripts/xliff_split_merge/README.md

 ```
 ./xliff_split_merge.sh merge_language ./localization-data ./output_merge_language
 ```
-This merges all .xliff files for each language across multiple apps in ./localization-data and saves them to ./output_merge_language.
+This merges all xliff files for each language across multiple apps in ./localization-data and saves them to ./output_merge_language.
 ## Testing with Bats
 This script can be tested using bats-core, a Bash automated testing system.
 ### Installation